 On the north end of the 510, Zipang stocks lots of inexpensive lunch supplies.
 Bento box enthusiasts such as myself tend to make a run on the store when a new shipment comes in from Japan so selection can vary dramatically from one visit to the next, but they always have several different styles of bento boxes that are easy for little hands to open in stock.
 The store also has a small selection of supplies for spicing up your child’s lunch – decorative picks, egg molds, and cute plastic dividers that keep foods from touching each other in the lunch box (perish the thought!).

-Now located on Telgraph Ave right near campus, all parents can jazz up their children’s lunches on the cheap (heck! even the Daiso in Union City is well worth the journey).
+With three East Bay locations, all parents can jazz up their children’s lunches on the cheap (heck! even the Daiso in Union City is sometimes worth the journey).
 This store has one of the best selections of bento supplies that I’ve ever seen and almost everything sports a very affordable $1.50 price tag.
 Bento boxes, cute silicon cups, tiny forks, adorable skewers with animals on the ends – Daiso has it all.
 Allow some time to browse the rest of the store as well.
 It’s almost impossible to come out of this treasure trove empty-handed.